Skip to main content

 Hacked: The Streamer Game Cover

 Hacked: The Streamer is a single player open world role playing game with horror, drama, mystery, thriller and others themes.
 It was developed by NAISU and was released on April 6, 2026.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 You are blackmailed in Hacked: The Streamer.
 Investigate clues, make impactful decisions, and shape your story to uncover the culprit is in this thrilling interactive movie.
 The fate of PinkyPie, a fan-favorite streamer, is in your hands.